-Glutathione (with a long “I”) is manufactured from three amino acids—cysteine, glycine, and glutamine.
+Glutathione (with a long “I”) is manufactured from three amino acids—cysteine, glycine, and glutamine according to Healthline.
 Although there are more than 75,000 scientific articles about the health benefits of this molecule, most medical doctors seem to know next to nothing about it.
 Despite epidemic levels of glutathione deficiency in the population, it is rare that a medical exam will include a test of glutathione levels in the body, even under conditions known to severely deplete it.

 The Glutathione/Health Connection

 Glutathione plays a vital role in preventing multiple diseases.
 Along with accelerated aging, here are a few diseases associated with lowered glutathione levels:

 — Autoimmune illnesses, such as multiple sclerosis

 — Chronic infections

 Due to its anti-inflammatory effect, this antioxidant has also been shown to decrease unsightly inflammation-induced hyper pigmentation (brown spots) in the skin.
 Glutathione prevents damage to cells by recycling other anti-oxidants (vitamins C and E, for example, as well as alpha-lipoid acid) and also helps directly scavenge toxins from the body.
 It also plays a critical role in liver function, where it is involved in the metabolism of toxins, including alcohol.
 Its anti-oxidant activity increases immune function and cell metabolism.

 Lastly, this antioxidant plays an integral role in your detoxification system, thanks to the power of the sulfur (SH) chemical groups it contains.
 Sulfur is a sticky, smelly molecule.
 It acts like fly paper, and all the bad things in the body stick onto it, including free radicals and toxins like mercury and other heavy metals.
 Normally glutathione is recycled in the body — except when the toxic load becomes too high.
 And that explains why so many of us experience deficiencies.